 PFlow Heliport Lift Helps Offshore Oil Platform Shuttle Luggage and Supplies

-The lift was custom designed to the necessary specs and tolerances required to withstand the totally exposed, harsh marine environment.
+The lift was custom designed (based off our M Series lift) to the necessary specs and tolerances required to withstand the totally exposed, harsh marine environment.
 Every metal part was hot-dip galvanized (HDG), all hardware is stainless steel, and most non-metal parts are polycarbonate, UV resistant plastic.
 All other components, including controls, cables and electronics were designed and specified to withstand extensive saltwater exposure.

 Shell hired Jacobs Engineering, a major global engineering firm that provides technical, professional, and construction services to manage the design and construction of the platform.

 PFlow conducted wind load calculations to determine the how the force of the wind and the sway of the platform would impact the structural design of the lift to endure the wind and natural movement an oil platform experiences in open sea storms and rough weather.